tycrek/ass/README.md

 1. First of all you must have Node.js 14 or later installed.
 It might work with Node.js 12 but just use 14.
 2. Clone this repo using `git clone https://github.com/tycrek/anssxustawai.git && cd anssxustawai/`
-3. Install the required dependencies using `npm i`
+3. Run `npm i` to install the required dependencies
-4. Configure `.env.example` *before* running if you wish to.
-This will let you configure your port number & domain name.
+4. Run `npm run setup` to start the easy configuration
-5. Run `npm start` to start.
-This will:
+5. Run `npm start` to start the server.
+The first-time run will:
-   - Automatically copy `.env.example` to `.env`
-   - Creates `data.json` & `auth.json`
+   - Create `data.json` & `auth.json`
-   - Generates your first authorization token & saves it to `auth.json`
+   - Generate your first authorization token & save it to `auth.json`
-6. You must also configure an SSL-enabled reverse proxy:
+6. **(Optional)** You must also configure an SSL-enabled reverse proxy (only if you want to use HTTPS):
    - I personally use Caddy, see [my tutorial](https://jmoore.dev/tutorials/2021/03/caddy-express-reverse-proxy/) on setting that up
-   - You may also Apache or Nginx as reverse proxies
+   - You may also use Apache or Nginx as reverse proxies

 ## Configure ShareX